 There are administrative rules that must be followed when taking an RMD withdrawal.
 Notice of an RMD is required at the time of your withdrawal request, and there is an administrative form for providing such notice.
 The administrative form allows you to elect one time or automatic RMD withdrawals.
 Eligible withdrawals that are specified as RMDs may only be taken based on the value of the Contract to which the endorsement applies, even where the Internal Revenue Code allows taking multiple contracts' RMDs from a single contract.
 You, as Owner, are responsible for complying with the Internal Revenue Code's RMD requirements.
 If you fail to take your full RMD for a year, you will be subject to a 25% excise tax on any shortfall.
 This excise tax is reduced to 10% if a distribution of the shortfall is made within two years and prior to the date the excise tax is assessed or imposed by the IRS.
-If your requested RMD exceeds our calculation of the RMD for your Contract, your request will not be eligible for the waiver of any applicable charges (i.e., withdrawal charges) and we will impose those charges, which will be reflected in the confirmation of the transaction.
-For more information on RMD requirements, please see "Non-Qualified Contracts - Required Distributions" beginning on page 37.
+For more information on RMD requirements, please see "Non-Qualified Contracts - Required Distributions" beginning on page 35.